mike182uk/timestring/README.md

 3. There are 4 weeks per month
 4. There are 12 months per year

-These settings can be changed by passing a settings object as an argument to `String.parseTime` or to the `Timestring` objects constructor.
+These options can be changed by passing a options object as an argument to `String.parseTime` or to the `Timestring` objects constructor.

-The following settings are configurable:
+The following options are configurable:

 1. `hoursPerDay`
 2. `daysPerWeek`